pytest-dev/pytest-rerunfailures/README.md

 Compatibility:
 ==============

+This plugin may *not* be used with class, module, and package level fixtures.
+Only method level fixtures will be set up and torn down correctly.

 While this plugin is compatible with pytest-mozwebqa, the tests for this plugin may not be run with the pytest-mozwebqa plugin installed.

 This plugin is *not* compatible with pytest-xdist's --looponfail flag.